-Animal-to-human transmission was seen in the case of HIV, and it likely occurred with SARS-CoV-2.
+Animal-to-human transmission was seen in the case of HIV, and it

 As study co-author Prof. Eric Lambin, also of the School of Earth, Energy & Environmental Sciences, explains, “We humans go to these animals.
 We are forcing the interaction through transformation of the land.”

 As well as considering the role of deforestation in forcing proximity between humans and nonhuman primates, the authors also analyzed the ways that humans behave when they live close to forest habitat.